propsproject/propschain-node/README.md

 Everything that is needed to set up a Rewards Engine Submissions instance or a PropsChain Node.

-WIP: This document is only for our staging environment.
-Production configuration and instructions will come at a later time.
+WIP: This document is only for our staging/production environments.

 ## Description